 Building a Human Connection

 Gina joined The NETwork on a whim, and was among the first members of the Arkansas Chapter.
 One year later, the group elected her as Vice President for Arkansas.
-Today, she serves as Chief Membership Officer, fostering engagement within the ERG nationwide.
+Today, she serves as Chief Executive Officer, fostering engagement within the EG nationwide.
 Gina helps employees get involved with the community through events like eSTEAM, a STEM fair that helps make various subjects (science, technology, engineering, art and math) more accessible to minority students ranging in age from 11-14.

 Fairs like eSTEAM are not only an AT&T focused effort.
 Vendors connect with community managers to help spread the message.
 Other activities NETwork runs include backpack drives, volunteering in soup kitchens, and feeding the homeless.
-It’s all a part of the ERG’s mission – to transform communities and empower the people within them.
+It’s all a part of the EG’s mission – to transform communities and empower the people within them.

 Then there are the Cafe Conversations, group discussions that Gina helps arrange and host with chapters as needed.
 With groups no greater than 50 people, Cafe Conversations are a chance to break down boundaries and discuss how misconceptions can affect employees and prevent them from being their authentic selves.